farm to table

 A unique Kurdish farm-to-table experience featuring organic ingredients and produce locally grown in our Nîroj garden

-Enjoy hard-to-find Middle Eastern beers and wines during our happy hour Tuesday-Friday 4:30p-6:30pm
+Browse our farm-to-table Kurdish dishes and hard-to-find Middle Eastern beers and wines with our menus

 Traditional live music and other entertainment (on request) celebrates Kurdish culture close to home